GET HELP NOW BEFORE IT'S TO LATE

 When someone with a medical need takes Adderall as prescribed, the medication has a focusing and calming effect.
 When someone using for a long period of time, cocaine and amphetamines can cause heart and respiratory problems.

-When Stimulants are used recreationally, users feel more alert and attentive, have an increased heart rate, blood pressure, increased energy, attentiveness, and sexual arousal at first.
+When stimulants are used recreationally, users feel more alert and attentive, have an increased heart rate and blood pressure, increased energy, attentiveness, and sexual arousal at first.
 When the drugs wear off, the "comedown" can be very severe.
 Users experience anxiety, irritability, and insomnia.3

 -